donejs/donejs/docs/guide.md

 ### Starting the application

-With those two files available we can start the server which hosts and renders the application.
+With those two files available we can start the server that hosts and renders the application.
 We need to proxy the `place-my-order-api` server to `/api` on our server in order to avoid same origin issues.
 In the `scripts` section of `package.json` add:

 ```js
 "scripts": {
     "start": "can-serve --proxy http://localhost:7070 --port 8080",
 ```

-`main` in `package.json` (by default set to `index.js`) also needs to be changed to:
+`"main"`, in `package.json` (by default set to `index.js`), also needs to be changed to:

 ```js
 "main": "pmo/index.stache!done-autorender",